AllyYL/casestudy/src/projects/weave.md

 	<li style="padding-left: 1em;">Social sharing and brand signaling played a bigger role than expected in conversion
 </ol>

-Through user interviews, we narrowed down on our Persona.
+Through user interviews, we zeroed in on our Persona.

 <br>